sebastianczech/learn-oci/README.md

   * the process of fetching custom information and inserting it into the model prompt is know as Retrieval Augmented Generation (RAG)
   * LLM has limited knowledge and needs to be augmented with custom data
   * indexing (local document, split documents, embed and store) + retrieval ang generation (retrieve, generate)
+  * the purpose of RAG in text generation is to generate text using extra information retrieved from an external source
+  * RAG combines a retrieval step with a generation step
 * RAG plus Memory
   * chatbot needs to be conversational too
 * Chatbot architecture: